close button for sidebar

 US Tax Obligations for US Expats

 One of the most significant challenges for US citizens abroad is the requirement to file US tax returns, regardless of where they reside.
-The United States is one of the few countries that taxes based on citizenship rather than residency.

 This means that even if you're living and working in the UK, you're still obligated to report your worldwide income to the Internal Revenue Service (IRS).